apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

 To do this:

 1. The client reads the key details as usual.
 The key details can be extended to include the existing updateID as it is currently not passed to the client.
+This field already exists, but when exposed to the client it will be referred to as the key generation.
-2. The client opens a new key for writing with the same key name as the original, passing the previously read updateID in a new field.
-Call this new field overwriteExpectedUpdateID.
+2. The client opens a new key for writing with the same key name as the original, passing the previously read generation in a new field.
+Call this new field expectedGeneration.
-3. On OM, it receives the openKey request as usual and detects the presence of the overwriteExpectedUpdateID.
+3. On OM, it receives the openKey request as usual and detects the presence of the expectedGeneration field.
-4. On OM, it first ensures that a key is present with the given key name and having a updateID == overwriteExpectedUpdateID.
-If so, it opens the key and stored the details including the overwriteExpectedUpdateID in the openKeyTable.
+4. On OM, it first ensures that a key is present with the given key name and having a updateID == expectedGeneration.
+If so, it opens the key and stored the details including the expectedGeneration in the openKeyTable.
 As things stand, the other existing key metadata copied from the original key is stored in the openKeyTable too.
 5. The client continues to write the data as usual.
-6. On commit key, the client does not need to send the overwriteExpectedUpdateID again, as the open key contains it.
+6. On commit key, the client does not need to send the expectedGeneration again, as the open key contains it.
-7. On OM, on commit key, it validates the key still exists with the given key name and its updateID is unchanged.
+7. On OM, on commit key, it validates the key still exists with the given key name and its stored updateID is unchanged when compared with the expectedGeneration.
 If so the key is committed, otherwise an error is returned to the client.

 Note that any change to a key will change the updateID.
-This is existing behaviour, and committing an rewritten key will also modify the updateID.
+This is existing behaviour, and committing a rewritten key will also modify the updateID.
 Note this also offers protection against concurrent rewrites.

 ### Alternative Proposal

-1. Pass the expected updateID to the rewrite API which passes it down to the relevant key stream, effectively saving it on the client
+1. Pass the expected expectedGeneration to the rewrite API which passes it down to the relevant key stream, effectively saving it on the client
-2. Client attaches update ID to the commit request to indicate a rewrite instead of a put
+2. Client attaches the expectedGeneration to the commit request to indicate a rewrite instead of a put
-3. OM checks the update ID if present and returns the corresponding success/fail result
+3. OM checks the passed generation against the stored update ID and returns the corresponding success/fail result

-The advantage of this alternative approach is that it does not require the overwriteUpdateID to be stored in the openKey table.
+The advantage of this alternative approach is that it does not require the expectedGeneration to be stored in the openKey table.

 However the client code required to implement this appears more complex due to having different key commit logic for Ratis and EC and the parameter needing to be passed through many method calls.

-The existing implementation for key creation stores various attributes (metadata, creation time, ACLs, ReplicationConfig) in the openKey table, so storing the overwriteExpectedUpdateID keeps with that convention, which is less confusing for future developers.
+The existing implementation for key creation stores various attributes (metadata, creation time, ACLs, ReplicationConfig) in the openKey table, so storing the expectedGeneration keeps with that convention, which is less confusing for future developers.

 In terms of forward / backward compatibility both solutions are equivalent.
 Only a new parameter is required within the KeyArgs passed to create and commit Key.

-If an upgraded server is rolled back, it will still be able to deal with an openKey entry containing overWriteUpdateID, but it will not process it atomically.
+If an upgraded server is rolled back, it will still be able to deal with an openKey entry containing expectedGeneration, but it will not process it atomically.

 ### Scope